 Impact of Loneliness on Physical and Mental Health are as follows:

 Depression and loneliness are bedfellows.
-A study by the World Health Organization found that a staggering 300 million people worldwide suffer from depression.
+A study by the World Health Organization found that a staggering 300 million people worldwide suffer from different types of depression.
 Women are more susceptible to it than men are.
 Depression causes withdrawal from society.
 Its horrific symptoms are –

 - Constant malaise